Responsive layout dashboard mode

 In the layout below, a template grid with 6 rows and 6 columns has been created:

 Grouping several cells together ensures that these cells are kept together when the page layout is computed.
 The group is considered a single cell when the layout is computed.
-To configure several adjacent cells to form a group, select the cells by holding Shift while clicking them.
-If you selected an element filling the cell instead of the cell itself, choose Select Template Cell in the toolbar.
+To configure several adjacent cells to form a group, select the cells by holding Shift while clicking them, or click and drag to select elements in the cells and choose Select Template Cell in the toolbar.

 Select Group Cells in the toolbar to create a group.